 "I sang it to poor Peel," Graves wrote, "who smiled through a stream of tears which fell down his manly cheeks, and I well remember saying to him in a joking style, ‘By Jove, Peel, you’ll be sung when we’re both run to earth!'’

 Just a few years after that cozy night, however, Graves became embroiled in a violent altercation with an employee, the aftermath of which induced him to leave England forever.
-His adventures were just beginning.To read more, a subscription is needed: Click here to subscribe
+His adventures were just beginning.To read more, a subscription is required.
+Log in or click here to subscribe.